Eschatologue/CM_wiki/docs/class/ranger/spellbreaker.md

 After you cast :spell-level-1: *Absorb Elements*, if your next weapon attack—melee or ranged—is against the creature whose spell you absorbed, the bonus damage from *Absorb Elements* is treated as its maximum possible amount.

-[Dispel Magic]: ../../spells/description/core/level-3.md#dispel-magic
+[:spell-level-3: Dispel Magic]: ../../spells/description/core/level-3.md#dispel-magic
-[Counterspell]: ../../spells/description/core/level-3.md#counterspell
+[:spell-level-3: Counterspell]: ../../spells/description/core/level-3.md#counterspell